nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 MATER (the CLI in development), shall help Mater and his colleagues by implementing a CLI to keep track of the workshop's customers, as well as other details about their cars.
-It will be hosted locally on one machine, with no servers and remote access to the CLI, for simplicity, to fit budget constraints and for security. (and the scope of the CS2103T course.
-Haha.)
+It will be hosted locally on one machine, with no servers and remote access to the CLI, for simplicity, to fit budget constraints and for security.

 **Value proposition**: Manage customer/car-related details easily on a shared workshop computer as compared to the pen and paper alternative.